What is Fretscape?

 How does the progression builder work?

 Enter your chord sequence - like Am → F → C → G - and Fretscape evaluates every possible combination of voicings and fingerings across the whole progression.
 It uses an algorithm that finds the path with the lowest total transition cost, considering anchor fingers, finger travel distance, hand repositions, and more.
 Sometimes it picks a slightly harder voicing for one chord because it makes the transitions before and after it dramatically easier.
+Try the Progression Builder to see it in action.

 Can I choose my own constraints?